skrysmanski/AppMotor/src/AppMotor.CliApp/CommandLine/README.md

     myapp benchmark --duration 20

-Verbs can also have alias names (like named parameters), a help text, and sub verbs.
+Verbs can also have alias names (like named parameters), a help text, and sub/child verbs.

 ### Verb Groups (Verbs without Command)